You are here

 Any member of the U-M community may submit a nomination.
 In the Nomination Packet, include:

-A one-page description describing actions by nominated individual or team to promote innovations, technologies or activities to support innovation;
+A one-page description by the nominee describing actions the individual or team has taken to promote innovations, technologies or activities to support innovation;

 Deadline and Submission Instructions

-The nomination deadline is Wednesday, January 11, 2017.
-Please forward each nomination as one PDF file to Ann Leffler (firstname.lastname@example.org)
+The nomination deadline is Wednesday, March 28, 2018.
+Please forward each nomination as one PDF file to Mark Maynard (firstname.lastname@example.org)

 By consensus of the U-M Office of Research, Award Advisory Committee appointed by the Vice President for Research, and with concurrence of the Vice President for Research.